AECgeeks/voxel-proposal/voxel-proposal.md

 The IfcTunnel project proposes a mechanism for storing voxels as geometric items.

-This report documents an alternative approach to represent voxels that:
+This report documents an alternative approach to represent voxels leverages property sets and hence:

 - has less cross-domain dependencies (no tight coupling between representation, assignment relationships and product)
 - is more general (because it supports 1d, 2d and 3d arrays)